RadialDevGroup/ombudsman/development/PAIRING.md

 ## Resource assignments

 When available, developers will be assigned to projects in pairs.
 Pairing teams may periodically change in order to incorporate different strengths and points of view.
-As the team is not always balanced, we will work independently at times; we consider this just as important as pairing, in terms of professional skillset.
+As the team is not always balanced, we will work independently at times; we consider this just as important as pairing, in terms of professional skill set.
 When working independently, developers are encouraged to "stop the assembly line" and seek help from someone else if blocked.

 ## General Process